void256/jglfont/README.markdown

-Bitmap Fonts for Java OpenGL suitable to be used in a variety of Java OpenGL implementations.
+Bitmap Fonts for Java OpenGL suitable to be used in a variety of Java OpenGL implementations and with a variety of bitmap font formats.
+At the moment this supports the popular angelcode format only but it is easily extentable with other formats.